hayata-suenaga/ts-guideline/README.md

 ## Migration Guidelines

 > This section contains instructions that are applicable during the migration.

+- If you're migrating a module that doesn't have a default implementation (i.e. `index.ts`, e.g. `getPlatform`), convert `index.website.js` to `index.ts`.
+Without `index.ts`, TypeScript cannot get type information where the module is imported.

 - Found type bugs.
 Now what?